Michel Yehuda Lefkowitz

-Michel Yehuda Lefkowitz (מישל יהודה לפקוביץ; 1913 – 27 June 2011) was an Israeli Haredi Torah leader and rosh yeshiva in Bnei Brak for over 70 years.
+Rabbi Michel Yehuda Lefkowitz (הרב מיכל יהודה לפקוביץ; 1913 – 27 June 2011) was an Israeli Haredi Torah leader and rosh yeshiva in Bnei Brak for over 70 years.
 He was a maggid shiur at Yeshivas Tiferes Tzion from 1940 to 2011 and rosh yeshiva of Yeshivas Ponovezh L’Tzeirim from 1954 to 2009, raising thousands of students.
 He was a member of the Moetzes Gedolei HaTorah of Degel HaTorah, a member of Mifal HaShas, and nasi (president) of the Acheinu kiruv organization, and played a leading role in the fight for Torah-true education in yeshivas and Talmud Torahs in Israel.
 In addition to his own Torah works, he published the teachings of his rebbi, Rabbi Shlomo Heiman, in the two-volume Chiddushei Shlomo.

 Early life

 He was born in Valozhyn, Russian Empire (now Belarus) in 1913 to Moshe Dovid and Chaya Lefkowitz.
 This was the second marriage for both his parents.
 His father was almost 80 years old when he was born.
 The family lived in great poverty.
 Moshe Dovid had children from a previous marriage who lived in America; they would send their father three rubles (the equivalent of one dollar) each month.
 Lefkowitz would use two of the rubles to pay for a melamed for Michel Yehuda, and the other ruble to support the family.
 Chaya Lefkowitz's son and daughter from a previous marriage lived in Palestine.

 At age 12 Michel Yehuda began learning in a yeshiva ketana (the equivalent of high school) in the town of Rakov, boarding with his uncle.
 He marked his bar mitzvah there in 1929 without his parents.
 A few years later, he journeyed to Vilna in order to be treated by an eye specialist, and joined the yeshiva of Rameilles under Heiman.
 While there, in 1932, his father died.

 In 1936 Lefkowitz and his mother immigrated to British Mandate Palestine using certificates obtained by her son Aryeh Leib.
 At the same time, Heiman immigrated to America, where he became rosh yeshiva of Yeshiva Torah Vodaath.
 Heiman and Rabbi Chaim Ozer Grodzinski gave Lefkowitz letters of recommendation to show the roshei yeshiva of the Hebron Yeshiva, in which they wrote, "He will enlighten the Torah world".
 At the Hebron Yeshiva, which had relocated to Jerusalem after the 1929 Hebron massacre, Lefkowitz became very close to Rabbi Leib Chasman.
 Heiman also referred Lefkowitz to Rabbi Isser Zalman Meltzer, rosh yeshiva of Etz Chaim Yeshiva, and he became close to him as well.

 Lefkowitz also developed a close relationship with the Chazon Ish in Bnei Brak.
 The Chazon Ish suggested for him a shidduch with Chava Esther Gershonowitz, daughter of Rabbi Avraham Gershonowitz, Rav of Zabinka and rosh yeshiva of Tiferes Tzion of Bnei Brak.
 At Lefkowitz's wedding on Lag B'Omer 1940, the Chazon Ish walked him to his chupah.